 Enrollment open to all students.
 Students should have their own guitar.
 The group provides a unique ensemble experience.
 The literature is drawn from classical transcriptions to modern compositions written specifically for this group.
 The group has also performed music drawn from instrumental rock and heavy metal stylings.
+Students need to own their own guitar and must be able to read music.
 Concerts will be scheduled per semester including our popular Monster Musik concert in October.
 Prerequisite: MUEN 1139 with a grade of "C" or better.